sfuller14/semantic-consensus/README.md

 ![Screenshot 2023-06-28 at 9 36 34 PM](https://github.com/sfuller14/semantic-consensus/assets/54780092/c118d859-6adc-4bbe-8ff8-bc0745ba356b)

-__EVEN THOUGH THIS IS POTENTIALLY CONFUSING TO THE USER,__ ```rerank_score * 100``` is displayed as 'Similarity' in the tooltip on hover ([to try to get a sense of how to set threshold](https://docs.cohere.com/docs/reranking-best-practices#interpreting-results) since this is just demo app)

-2) When a user clicks View on a product
+2) When a user clicks 'View' on a product

 ![Screenshot 2023-06-28 at 9 37 57 PM](https://github.com/sfuller14/semantic-consensus/assets/54780092/1f7f62a4-c590-48ab-a707-666200672a06)

-3) When a user enters a question in the Chat tab
+3) When a user enters a question in the 'Chat' tab

 ![Screenshot 2023-06-28 at 9 39 22 PM](https://github.com/sfuller14/semantic-consensus/assets/54780092/70f010d8-26f8-462c-b937-8857d3b3409f)

-The user question + product's title (__which for Amazon contains a hodgepodge of specs__) + top 12 reviews + the system prompt are passed to ```openai.ChatCompletion.create()``` (with tiktoken truncating the reviews if cl100k_base max context window is exceeded):

 #### Product Title Example

 ![Screenshot 2023-06-28 at 8 16 23 PM](https://github.com/sfuller14/semantic-consensus/assets/54780092/a76b56a2-097e-4402-bfa7-7639baef65dd)

 This is likely done for facilitating lexical search in the presence of variably-populated data fields.
 We're able to exploit this approach within the LLM prompt.
-See [the awesome examples from the pinecone documentation](#inspiration-and-references) for more on this topic in the context of querying.
-Combining sparse-dense search with our tabular-dense approach (and adding in reranking) could be an interesting area for further investigation.

 ---